xivsync/ellisontechnologies/web/themes/custom/ellison/README.md

 ## Call Tracking Metrics

-The custom webform handler is not being used.
+The custom webform handler is NOT being used.

 All integration with CTM is handled by a script added to the page which listens to the form submission.